reddit-sysadmin/Scripts/README.md

 Contributors
 ------------

-People interested in contributing should fork the repository and add their submissions to a new folder under /submissions.
+People interested in contributing should _...do stuff..._

 If you have suggestions about the design or management of the repository, submit an issue ticket for discussion.
 All ideas are welcome!